×

 Netlify builds your website with its buildbot.
 It starts a Docker container running the Netlify build image

-This is the Dockerfile from which the Netlify image is built (currently based on ubuntu:20.04, older Ubuntu base images - like 16.04 - are deprecated now): https://github.com/netlify/build-image/blob/focal/Dockerfile
+This is the Dockerfile from which the Netlify image is built (based on the ubuntu image): https://github.com/netlify/build-image/blob/focal/Dockerfile

 Netlify Forms